Thingvellir - Historical site and jewel of nature

 Nowhere on Earth is continental drift more visible

 Thingvellir has strong roots in the minds of the Icelandic nation as in the history of the country itself.
-Here you can find a list of Iceland's most popular tour packages with the Golden Circle
+Here you can find a list of Iceland's Golden Circle Tours, that include Thingvellir National Park.

 Shortly after the year 900, men started to think about putting together a general assembly for the settlers of Iceland.
 The foundation of the Icelandic parliament is said to be the founding of the nation of Iceland, and the first parliamentary proceedings in the summer of 930 laid ground for a common cultural heritage and national identity.
 The Althing at Thingvellir was Iceland's supreme legislative and judicial authority from its establishment in 930 until 1262.